chaos-polymtl/lethe/doc/source/theory/dem/dem.rst

 A violation means the collision is having gross sliding and tangential force needs to be limited to the Coulomb limit.
 To do so, the tangential overlap :math:`\mathbf{\delta_t}` is first limited and then the tangential force is recalculated.

-The tangential overlap is calculated with the tangential force with no damping force as default nonlinear contact model as follow :
+The tangential overlap is calculated with the tangential force with no damping force as default nonlinear contact model as follow:

 .. math::
     \mathbf{\delta_t} &= \frac{\mathbf{\tilde{F}_{ij}}}{-k_{t}} \\